Will Beijing rescue China's Evergrande? | DW | 24.09.2021

 Whenever things get too hot, to maintain stability, the Communist Party intervenes.
 Recent efforts to put the party at the center of the economy have seen even more measures to strengthen its control.

-As a real estate empire built on rapid expansion and heavy borrowing, with what many see as a Ponzi-like cash flow model based on selling apartments that haven't been built to construct units it had already sold, Evergrande's fate was sealed.
+As a real estate empire built on rapid expansion and heavy borrowing, with what many see as a Ponzi-like cash flow model based on selling apartments that haven't been built to construct units it had already sold, Evergrande's fate hangs in he balance.

 Ho-fung Hung, a professor of political economy at Johns Hopkins University, describes this tightening of control over the Chinese economy as "North Koreanization" and he believes it is going to have huge consequences.